ErsirMixly1/tiktok-unreposter/README.md

 Handles cases where TikTok tab is inactive

 Works silently in the background

+Tutorial:
-Place two image files in the same folder as the script:
+Place two image files in the your Downloads Folder =

 reposted_icon.png – cropped screenshot of the solid repost icon